North Carolina Motorcycle Accident Statistics and Analysis

 The North Carolina Department of Transportation (NCDOT) publishes its collected statistics each year.
 In that publication, we can find several eye-opening numbers, statistics, and trends:

-- May had the highest number of motorcycle crashes (449) and injuries (409), but June was the deadliest month for motorcycle riders with 29 fatalities.
+- In 2020, June had the highest number of motorcycle crashes (425) and injuries (394), but May was the deadliest month for motorcycle riders with 26 fatalities.
+July and September each had 25 fatalities.

 - According to the numbers, there’s a motorcycle accident in North Carolina about every two and a half hours.